 This is a scary, disturbing, twisted story, in fact, it’s going on my list of disturbing books.
 The story reminded me a bit of The Collector by John Fowles.

-The story begins in a dinner party hosted by Jack and Grace they live in a beautiful home, he’s handsome (looks like George Clooney) she is beautiful and elegant.
+The story begins at a dinner party hosted by Jack and Grace they live in a beautiful home, he’s handsome (looks like George Clooney) she is beautiful and elegant.
 Jack is an attorney where he defends abused women.
-They look like their life is perfect but as the title suggests it’s not all what it seems.
+They look like their life is perfect but as the title suggests it’s not all that it seems.

 Like how Grace cooks those extravagant meals and stays thin?
-Why they are metal bars on the windows?
+Why are there metal bars on the windows?
 Why she never makes it for lunch with her friends?
-The reasons is, she’s held captive against her will by her husband (speaking of scary) it gets even scarier when Jacks tells her it’s not her he wants but her sister who has down syndrome.
+The reasons are, she’s held captive against her will by her husband (speaking of scary) it gets even scarier when Jacks tells her it’s not her he wants but her sister who has down syndrome.

 Buy it hereLets connect!